 There are many teachers who teach bad technique, and have no idea they are doing so.
 Many adults encourage children to ‘belt’ out a tune – musical theatre, ‘showstopper’ style, with arms flung wide -, and assume that if the voice is loud and clear, and in tune, then everything is fine.
-It isn’t.
-Parents, friends, teachers believe that if the young singer can win an audience over with a moving rendition of a song down a microphone with a good amplification system, then a child must have a special talent.
-99% of the time, they don’t.
-Most think they are in the 1%.
-They aren’t.
-I see those same students a few years later (at 16, 18, or university age) when their voices and confidence are completely shot to pieces.
-It is reckless to let them go on endless talent shows, however many prizes they may win.
-The people awarding them prizes do not know about the development of the young voice.
+It may well not be.
+Some parents, friends, and teachers may believe that if the young singer can win an audience over with a moving rendition of a song down a microphone with a good amplification system, then the child must have a special in-born talent that puts them at a level above most other children.
+It’s unlikely.
+I see some of those same students a few years later (at 16, 18, or university age) when their voices and confidence are a shadow of what they once were.
+It can be reckless to let youngsters go on endless talent shows, however many prizes they may win.
+The people awarding them prizes may well not know about the development of the young voice.

-Sadly, my view is that children should not join stage schools or youth music theatres.
-The style of singing and performing encouraged by these organisations creates huge vocal technique problems later on that are very hard to put right, and singers who have come through this route find that they have confidence in only a very limited number types of song or performing roles.
-From my position in the profession, I see the ‘successful’ singers behind the scenes coming to me to try and keep their voices going when they are regularly suffering from voice strain and performance anxiety – their early confidence has gradually been draining away, and they have learned to put on a brave face whilst secretly becoming very unhappy and worried.
-The bad habits are learned young.
+Stage schools or youth music theatres can provide a wonderful environment for young people to explore different performance skills – acting, dance, singing, mime, lighting, script development, improvisation, directing etc. However, my concern is that I have found too many stage school teachers who simply don’t know about vocal anatomy, acoustics, scientifically evidence-based technique, the biological development of the young voice, and how to help a singer survive the demands of ‘high intensity’ singing that is required in music theatre.
+The bad habits that young singers can acquire in these environments (and the heavy load put on the voices in rehearsals, performances, and taking on roles) can create huge vocal technique problems later on that are very hard to put right.
+Singers who have come through this route may well find that they have confidence in only a very limited number types of song or performing roles.
+From my position in the profession, I see commercially successfu’ singers behind the scenes coming to me to try and keep their voices going when they are regularly suffering from voice strain and performance anxiety – their early confidence has gradually been draining away, and they have learned to put on a brave face whilst secretly becoming very unhappy and worried.
 Some students come to me when they are just starting or finishing university; some have a Grade 8 under their belt.
 Unfortunately, even with a very insecure vocal technique, it is possible to get a Grade 8 if you are strong musically and have a some confidence as a performer.
 University choral scholars and music undergraduates have some of the biggest vocal problems to untangle; they have achieved a certain amount of success, but have been big fish in a small pond.
 And they can find it very challenging to have to unlearn bad habits, and let go of their ‘sound’ they have got used to making and being recognised for.

-Parents contact me regularly, apologising that they might be pushy.
-They say that they want a professional’s advice on their child’s voice and potential, and are quite prepared to be told that there is nothing special there.
-In reality, most actually secretly believe their child has got the ‘X Factor’, and are looking forward to hearing me confirm it.
-However, children with apparently wonderful early talent often peak in those early years, and nothing special comes of it later on.
+Parents sometimes apologise that they might be pushy, say that they want a professional’s advice on their child’s voice and potential, and are quite prepared to be told that there is nothing special there.
+In reality, some actually secretly believe their child has got the ‘X Factor’, and are looking forward to hearing me confirm it.
+However, children with apparently wonderful early talent can peak in their early years, and not necessarily build on that to have the same kind of success as adults.
 And there are apparently very unpromising voices or personalities who actually bloom, given the right nurturing, and the right approach from themselves.
 I do not believe anyone can spot a future talent – life has a habit of throwing too many surprises for anyone to have a crystal ball.
 But I can tell who I think I can teach, and who I think will benefit from my approach.
 Slow, patient cultivation is the key to having any kind of successful future.

 I care hugely for all the singers I teach.
-I care a great deal that they develop a technique and temperament that will enable them to sing well into their old age (which is far beyond what most popular singers can do).
+I care a great deal that they develop a technique and temperament that will enable them to sing well into their old age (which is far beyond what many singers who enjoy a brief period of commercial success can do).
 This means that I treat a student as taking on an apprenticeship with me.
 It is a long term commitment from both sides, with conditions that we both must honour.
-Those who work with me discover that it has many of the same qualities as the teacher-student relationship one finds in the traditional martial arts training.
+Those who work with me discover that it has many of the same qualities as the teacher-student relationship one finds in a traditional martial arts training.
 It is primarily an education of the person, through the medium of voice skills training.